 At OWIS, our preschool students participate in free and guided play.
 Free play is flexible, voluntary, and of course, fun.
 With guided play, teachers ask questions and provide guidance while still keeping play centred around children’s interests, so they have some autonomy.
 Guided play enables educators to teach specific skills without needlessly limiting student agency.
 Teachers design play-based activities so students can find their voice, make decisions and ultimately take ownership of their learning.

 Play at school, at home and in the community is vital for early childhood development, as researchers, teachers and parents can attest to.
 Opportunities for free and guided play enable children to take actionable steps toward initiating and directing their learning.
-To learn more about our early childhood programme at OWIS Nanyang and One World Preschool, Mountbatten, get in touch with us or schedule a campus tour.
+To learn more about our early childhood programme at OWIS get in touch with us or schedule a campus tour.

 Please note: All the images in this blog were taken in pre-Covid times.